NancyZhang26/silly_blog/posts/clubbingpackagept3.9.md

 <h3>City Never Sleeps</h3>

 Friday, 4pm.
 I was counting minutes before getting out of the office.
 I need to dip bro, and I did.
 I thought the bus was 6:30 but it was 7:30.
-Fast-forward to when I got off this 5-hour bus, finishing a [Fisher set](https://youtu.be/mzArzdY24wU?si=Q-ndARfVWJ0D3Hdz), a [Mau P set](https://youtu.be/WEcImcXf6C0?si=AvAUg3eGHEHLV8Kn), and a [John Summit & Dom Dolla set](https://youtu.be/9ZqJPIbTme4?si=PIaPy-aklGp31ylg).
+Fast-forward to when I got off this 5-hour bus ride, finishing a [Fisher set](https://youtu.be/mzArzdY24wU?si=Q-ndARfVWJ0D3Hdz), a [Mau P set](https://youtu.be/WEcImcXf6C0?si=AvAUg3eGHEHLV8Kn), and a [John Summit & Dom Dolla set](https://youtu.be/9ZqJPIbTme4?si=PIaPy-aklGp31ylg).

 I was shocked by what I saw.
 Forgive me for being overdramatic.
 I have come to NY a couple times before, but never by myself, never at midnight, never carrying butterflies inside me, never panicking about everything up in the air.
-It is for real the city that never sleeps. ***<u>12:20 am, mid-town Manhattan, neon lights, gigantic display screens built on building walls, food trucks, girls showing skin, boys showing rizz, crackheads, smokers.***</u> As if anything could happen.
+It is for real the city that never sleeps. ***<u>12:20 am, mid-town Manhattan, neon lights, gigantic display screens built on concrete walls, food trucks, girls showing skin, boys showing rizz, crackheads, smokers.***</u> As if anything could happen.
 By anything, I mean everything.
 As if nobody gives a fuck and you need to drop a little self esteem to truly be free.

 I don’t know about dropping anything at first, but ***<u>I just dropped the chicken gyro I bought from the food truck.***</u> All over my top and suitcase.
 And ***<u>I dropped my self-esteem by calmly wiping them off in the middle of the sidewalk.***</u> Of course nobody gave any fuck, except this dude who opened a paper bag at me and rambled something that sounds like English but did not make anysense. ***<u>I think he was trying to sell me crack.***</u> Uhh-uh.